What Career is Right For Me?

 Asking "what career is right for me?" is one of the most important decisions you will ever make.
-If you find the right career, you will have success, happiness and prosperity for many years to come.
+The right career brings you success and happiness.
+But if you make a poor decision, through using information that is too simple or not based on research, it can damage your prospects, relationships and prosperity for many years to come.

 There are many career tests, though the quality of them varies.
 The worst are based on opinions derived from stereotypes - e.g. "an 'ESFJ' personality type will enjoy nursing".
 Research shows that such a simplistic approach does not lead you to the best career.
 The best career tests: